Early voting turnout hits record numbers in Virginia

 In Virginia, absentee ballots can be “pre-processed” before Election Day, meaning they are periodically fed into voting machines — with representatives of both parties present as witnesses.
 That is intended to avoid a large backlog in a year like this one, when absentee usage is unusually high.

 Absentee ballots returned to the registrar by mail arrive inside two envelopes.
 The registrar opens the outer envelope to make sure the voter has signed it and filled in his or her address.
-There is also a spot for a witness’ signature, but the General Assembly did away with the witness requirement because of the pandemic.
+There is also a spot for a witness’s signature, but the General Assembly did away with the witness requirement because of the pandemic.

-Registrars will contact a voter if there are any errors and or omissions.
+Registrars will contact a voter if there are any errors and/or omissions.
 They will have until noon on Nov.
 6, three days after the election, to make corrections.

 Registrars may keep the ballots in the second envelope in a secure location until Election Day.
 But they also have the option to process them early, opening the second envelope and running the ballot through a voting machine.
 To do that, they must notify party representatives and elections officers so they can be present to observe.
 There is no tally of those votes before Election Day.